Brickrouge/Brickrouge/README.md

 ### How patching works

-Brickrouge uses helpers defined in the "lib/helpers.php" file.
-These are for the most part dummy functions which call callbacks.
-For instance the `Brickrouge\t()` function calls the `Brickrouge\Patchable::$callback_translate` callback, which defaults to the `Brickrouge\Patchable::fallback_translate()` function.
+Brickrouge helpers are defined in the "lib/helpers.php" file.
+For the most part they are dummy functions.
+For instance, calls to the `Brickrouge\t()` function are forwarded to the `Brickrouge\Helpers::t()` function, and with some magic the calls can be forwared elsewhere.

-Thus, in order to patch the `t()` helper you need to overwrite the `$callback_translate` static property.
+Helper functions are patched using the `Brickroue\Helpers::patch()` function.

+As a side note, because calls are really handled by the  `Helpers` class, you can either use `Brickrouge\t()` or `Brickrouge\Helpers::t()`.